Security Considerations for a SQL Server Installation

 Associate SQL Server services with low privileged Windows local user accounts, or domain user accounts.

-For more information, see Setting Up Windows Service Accounts.
+For more information, see Configure Windows Service Accounts and Permissions.

 Require Windows Authentication for connections to SQL Server.

 Use Kerberos authentication.
-For more information, see Registering a Service Principal Name.
+For more information, see Register a Service Principal Name for Kerberos Connections.